capital-G/supercollider-wiki/OS-X-Signing-and-Notarization.md

 `rm SuperCollider.app.zip`
 `cd ..`

-`# Now, in Finder, compress the SuperCollider folder to`

-`# SuperCollider.zip (or whatever you want to name it, then code sign the zip`
+`# Now, in Finder, compress the SuperCollider folder to` `# SuperCollider.zip (or whatever you want to name it) then code sign the zip`

 `codesign --deep --force --verify --verbose --timestamp --sign "Developer ID Application: Joshua Parmenter" SuperCollider.zip`